 We will check: BMI (which must be 30 or below), eye sight including colour vision, lung function and hearing.

 In addition, you will be asked to provide a hair sample which will be subject to a drugs test.

 Guidance on police eyesight standards can be found here.

 We test on endurance fitness and you are required to pass the fitness test before we can continue with your application.
 This a mandatory requirement, whichever police officer role you are applying for.

 The fitness test is a multi-stage shuttle run (MSSR) and individuals need to achieve level 5.4 (which is the aerobic requirement of officer safety training).

 We will carry out internal and external vetting checks on you and your spouse/partner, members of your family including step brothers and sisters, and half brothers and sisters.
 We will also check your partner's children if they are over ten years and any other adults who reside at your address.

 Financial checks will also be carried out on all candidates.
 Those with outstanding County Court Judgements (CCJs), Individual Voluntary Agreements (IVAs) or who have been registered bankrupt will be rejected.
 If you have discharged bankruptcy debts, you will need verification from the court of this and three years must have lapsed since the date of discharge.

 Samples of your fingerprints and DNA will be taken to carry out final vetting checks against our database.
 You will be required to consent in writing to this process.

-Durham Constabulary will seek references from your current employer, along with the two character references provided on your application.
+Durham Constabulary will seek references from your current employer if you have been employed by them for more than five years.
+If you have been employed for less than five years with your current employer, references will also be sought from previous employers, along with the two character references provided on your application.
 We will notify you before we approach your employment referees.